 20X4 | 1,355,403 | (903,602) | 451,801 | 144,597 | (96,398) | 48,199 | - | (500,000) | - | - | - |

-total | 235,654 | (735,654) |
+Total | 235,654 | (735,654) |

-As a result, Entity A recognised $235,654 of interest income in total and $735,654 of credit losses in P/L, which gives a net loss of $500,000.
+Consequently, Entity A recognises a total interest income of $235,654 and credit losses amounting to $735,654, resulting in a net loss of $500,000.

 Credit-impaired financial asset that is subsequently cured